zacksimpson/verses-tool/README.md

 A daily Bible verse tool for the Light Phone III, built with the official [Light SDK](https://github.com/lightphone/light-sdk).

 Shows one verse a day, refreshed automatically each morning.
-Look up the verse for any past date, jot a note against any verse, and work on memorizing God's word.
+Look up the verse for any past date, jot a note against any verse, and spend focused time memorizing God's word.

 ---